 Following on from the new corporate strategy, as part of our commitment to openness and accountability, we will publish a new performance report on our website.
-Officers are currently working with Mayor and Cabinet to develop the new report which will be presented quarterly, with the first report being presented at Mayor and Cabinet on 10 October 2019.
 This new report will enable residents and services users to monitor how we are performing against our new priorities.
 It is a fundamental part of all managers' responsibilities to: